Buddy Sheffield: Career

+Disney lawsuit

 In 2007, Sheffield sued Disney for breach of implied contract over a musical sitcom called "Rock and Roland" that he pitched to the Disney Channel in late 2001.
 Sheffield's detailed pitch was about a junior high kid with a widowed parent who is a regular kid by day and secretly a pop superstar by night.
 The lawsuit claims that Disney executives showed great interest, requested more material, passed on the project and then misappropriated it.
 The lawsuit also claimed Disney did little more than switch the genders of all the main characters, an option Sheffield gave them during the pitch.
 Disney went on to produce the show under the name Hannah Montana and it became a worldwide mega-hit generating millions for the company.
 An August 26, 2008 court date was set in Los Angeles Superior Court, but prior to that date the case was quietly settled.